amanangira/blog/content/posts/go-concurrency/sync-package/three-channel-and-select.md

 [Playground](https://go.dev/play/p/IZxsRxaO46P)
 1. We declare a channel of type `int`.
 Can merge declaration and instantiation in a single line as well using the `:=`  operator along with `make` keyword.
 2. Declare unidirectional channel i.e a channel that receives data.
 Most of the time you won't see unidirectional channels in directional but instead in function argument or return types, i.e because Go implicitly converts the passed in channel.
 3. Channel is closed in a deferred state before use.
 This is a common idiom.
-Note closing a channel signals all Go routines listening to it.
+Note closing a channel signals all goroutines listening to it.
 4. Sending data into a channel.
 5. Reading from channel.
 Note - this is a blocking statement and would remain blocked unless the channel being read from receives a value.